Mystify7777/CyberCell/BootCamp/Weather App/README.md

 ## Usage

 1. Enter the name of the city in the search bar.
-2. Click the "Get Weathher" button.
+2. Click the "Get Weather" button.
 3. View the current weather information displayed on the screen.

 ## API Key